eckoecho/Project-2/README.md

 | **NO2** | Nitrogen Dioxide, which is a reddish-brown gas and one of the main pollutants in the atmosphere.
 It is primarily emitted from combustion processes, such as vehicle engines, power plants, and industrial activities. |
 | **PM2.5** | PM2.5 refers to tiny particles or droplets in the air that are 2.5 micrometers or less in width.
 They can be harmful to human health when inhaled, especially in high concentrations.|

-In an increasingly polluted world, air pollution contaminates the fundamental necessities of life.
-This analysis is relevant to anyone who values the quality of life and depends on clean air, including policy makers.

-The source of this data comes from Kaggle, an open-source website for datasets and insights.
-This particular data can be found here: [Kaggle, World Air Quality Index (AQI)](https://www.kaggle.com/datasets/adityaramachandran27/world-air-quality-index-by-city-and-coordinates)

-This dataset is composed of information collected by the World Health Organization (WHO) and contains lexicon which i addressed in the accompanying table diagram.
 There are 16695 rows, and 14 columns (13 features) in our dataset.

 My target's, "AQI Category", values are defined as below: